PopMedNet-Team/popmednet/paper.md

 The DMC allows data partners to control access to their data before sending it to the Portal.
 For the data partners, it will:

-* Provide protection of PHI
+* Provide protection of Protected Health Information (PHI is defined as any personal health information that can potentially identify an individual)
 * Prevent loss of control over proprietary information

 The researcher will have no direct access to data but is shielded from the differences among networks’ data models.